-In ancient Greece, people attempted for the first time to understand the world by thinking autonomously and rationally, refusing to rely any longer on mythological stories.
+In ancient Greece, people first attempted to understand the world by thinking autonomously and rationally, refusing to rely solely on mythological stories.
 Philosophy was born: a way of thinking that questioned everything and formulated answers by advancing rational arguments.
-Socrates, who is considered to be the founding father of philosophy, said of himself that he was the wisest man of Athens, since he was the only one who knew one thing, namely that he knew nothing.
-For the first time in history, everything that was passed on by tradition was questioned.
+Socrates, who is considered to be the ‘founding father’ of (Western) philosophy, called himself the wisest man of Athens, since he was the only one who knew one thing, namely that he knew nothing.
+For the first time in history, everything that had been passed down through tradition was questioned.
 Because of this critical attitude, society would undergo radical changes.
-The standard of living was raised because there were more technological innovations and philosophers started thinking about how to organize a just society.
-As a consequence, Athens in the 5th and 4th century BC was already experimenting with (admittedly not fully inclusive) forms of democracy.
+The standard of living increased because there were more technological innovations and philosophers started thinking about how to organize a just society.
+Consequently, Athens in the 5th and 4th century BC was already experimenting with (admittedly not fully inclusive) preliminary forms of democracy.

-Something similar happened some 2000 years later when the Western world awoke from a millennium of dogmatic thinking dominated by Christianity (the Middle-Ages).
-Authority and tradition were questioned once again, and critical thinking could revive.
-Here too, the consequences were far-reaching.
-From modern philosophy - as the philosophy of the 17th and 18th century is called - the (modern) sciences developed and modern political and moral philosophy.
-Without exaggeration it can be said that we owe almost everything to this revival of human thought.
-In addition to all the technological innovations and the exponentially increased standard of living, we owe our freedom and rights to the courageous actions of a number of great thinkers who put reason above tradition.
+Something similar happened roughly 2000 years later, when the Western world came out of a millennium of dogmatic thinking dominated by Christianity .
+Authority and tradition were questioned once again, and critical thinking could flourish.
+Here, too, the consequences were far-reaching.
+From modern philosophy - as the philosophy of the 17th and 18th century is called - the (modern) sciences as well as modern political and moral philosophy sprung.
+Without exaggerating, one can reasonably assert that we owe almost everything to this revival of critical, ‘humanistic’ thought.
+In addition to all the technological innovations and the exponentially increasing standard of living, we owe our freedom and rights to the courageous actions of a number of great thinkers who put reason above tradition.

-Irrationality, or even simply the absence of rational thinking, is not innocent.
+Irrationality, or even simply the absence of rational thinking, is not harmless.
 It is irrationality that causes people to wage war in the name of a God or in the name of some utopian ideology (such as Nazism, communism or militant nationalism).
-And it is a similar lack of rational thinking about morality that makes people surrender blindly to their ingroup - outgroup bias and turn against other groups with no other reason but the fact that these groups are different.
+I A similar absence of rational thinking about morality makes people surrender blindly to their ingroup - outgroup bias, and turn against other groups simply because they are different.

 Bad thinking leads to bad outcomes.
 A better world follows from better thinking.
-And it doesn’t take much time.
+And it does not take much time.
 Only two centuries of critical thinking separate the contemporary period (19th – 21st century) from the end of the Middle Ages in the Renaissance.
-In that period, democracy replaced theocracy, slavery was abolished, women acquired the same rights as men and racist ideologies were largely abandoned.
-We also live much better (and longer) on average and the world has never been as peaceful as it is today (even though it may not always seem that way).
-The chance that you die at the hand of another person has never been as small as it is today.
-Humans never had it as good as they have it today.
-And that is the merit of several generations of critical thinkers.
+During this period, democracy replaced theocracy, slavery was abolished, women acquired the same rights as men, and racist ideologies were largely abandoned.
+WOn average, our quality as well as duration of life has also increased,and the world has never been as peaceful as it is today (even though it may not always seem that way).
+The chance that you die at the hand of another person has never been as smaller Humans never had it as good as they have it today.
+And that, at least in part, is due to the merit of several generations of critical thinkers.

 The major challenges of today

 Today we face major challenges.
-For the first time in our history, we have the means to wipe ourselves off the face of the planet (and with us many other animal species).
+For the first time in thehistory of our species, we have obtained access to atomic weaponry with which we could almost instantaneously annihilate human, as well as other forms of animal existence.
 For the first time we have to deal with foreign groups on the other side of the globe (the global economy).
 And for the first time we also need to work with these groups to ensure a prosperous future for all (climate change).